RobertTLange/evosax/README.md

 ## Resources & Other Great JAX-ES Tools 📝

 * 📺 [Rob's MLC Research Jam Talk](https://www.youtube.com/watch?v=Wn6Lq2bexlA&t=51s): Small motivation talk at the ML Collective Research Jam.
-* 📝 [Rob's 02/2021 Blog](https://roberttlange.github.io/posts/2021/02/cma-es-jax/): Tutorial on CMA-ES & leveraging JAX's primitives.
+* 📝 [Rob's 02/2021 Blog](https://roberttlange.github.io/posts/2021/02/cma-es-jax/): Tutorial on CMA-ES & JAX.
-* 💻 [Evojax](https://github.com/google/evojax): JAX-ES library by Google Brain with great rollout wrappers.
+* 💻 [Evojax](https://github.com/google/evojax): Hardware-Accelerated Neuroevolution with great rollout wrappers.
 * 💻 [QDax](https://github.com/adaptive-intelligent-robotics/QDax): Quality-Diversity algorithms in JAX.

 ## Acknowledgements & Citing `evosax` ✏️

 If you use `evosax` in your research, please cite the following [paper](https://arxiv.org/abs/2212.04180):
 ```
 @article{evosax2022github,
     author = {Robert Tjarko Lange},
     title = {evosax: JAX-based Evolution Strategies},
     journal={arXiv preprint arXiv:2212.04180},
     year = {2022},
 }
 ```

 We acknowledge financial support by the [Google TRC](https://sites.research.google/trc/about/) and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2002/1 ["Science of Intelligence"](https://www.scienceofintelligence.de/) - project number 390523135.

-## Development 👷
+## Contributing 👷

-You can run the test suite via `python -m pytest -vv --all`.
 If you find a bug or are missing your favourite feature, feel free to create an issue and/or start [contributing](CONTRIBUTING.md) 🤗.

 ## Disclaimer ⚠️

-This repository contains an independent reimplementation of LES and DES based on the corresponding ICLR 2023 publication [(Lange et al., 2023)](https://arxiv.org/abs/2211.11260).
-It is unrelated to Google or DeepMind.
-The implementation has been tested to roughly reproduce the official results on a range of tasks.
+This repository contains independent reimplementations of LES and DES based and is unrelated to Google DeepMind.
+The implementation has been tested to reproduce the official results on a range of tasks.